Everything You Need to Know About International Polar Bear Day

-The 27th of February is reserved to celebrate the coolness of polar bears and to raise awareness about their conservation status.
+The 27th of February – also known as International Polar Bear Day is reserved to celebrate the coolness of polar bears and to raise awareness about their conservation status.

-This holiday is organized by “Polar bear international”, organization that was founded in 1994.
+This holiday is organized by “Polar bear international”, an organization that was founded in 1994.
 The holiday was first officially recognized in 2011, and since then, this organization is trying to educate the people and the world about how can we help polar bears not to go extinct.
-The global warming has a grave impact on polar bears and their natural habitat and thus decreasing their numbers.
+Global warming has a grave impact on polar bears and their natural habitat and thus decreasing their numbers.

-According to the WWF (World Wildlife Fund), the numbers of polar bears in the world will be declining by 30% by the year 2050.
+According to the WWF (World Wildlife Fund), the number of polar bears in the world will be declining by 30% by the year 2050.

 The WWF offers a “cute” way to be part of the change by “adopting” a polar bear and thus help raise funds for important research that will benefit them.

-2.)
-The Latin name for polar bear is Ursus maritimus, and it means “sea bear”
+- The Latin name for polar bear is Ursus maritimus, and it means “sea bear”.

-3.)
-Polar bears mainly hunt in the Arctic sea ice.
-Their main diet is seals, but occasionally they hunt seabirds and small whales
+- Polar bears mainly hunt in the Arctic sea ice.
+Their main diet is seals, but occasionally they hunt seabirds and small whales.

-7.)
-They have 3 eyelids.
+- They have three eyelids.
 The third one protects them from the harsh elements.

-10.)
-The decrease of sea ice causes less time for the bears to hunt for seals.
+- The decrease in sea ice causes less time for the bears to hunt for seals.
 This results in thinner bears and reduced cub survival.
 An overall decrease in polar bear population.

 - Polar bears are native to the Arctic Circle.
 They live on sea ice, which makes up most of their habitat.
 A polar bear usually lives for up to 25 years in the wild.